On $q$-Painlev\'e VI and the geometry of Segre surfaces: Riemann-Hilbert analysis

+In this section, we prove Theorem \ref{thm:generic_asymp_zero}, Proposition \ref{prop:asymptotics_lineLd2i} and Corollary \ref{coro:intersectionanalytic}.
 We derive asymptotics of solutions near $t=0$ by analysing RHP \ref{rhp:decomI} in the large positive $m$ limit.
 We first consider the $0$-generic setting, see Definition \ref{def:generic0}.
 In Section \ref{sec:singlecontourI} we transform RHP \ref{rhp:decomI} to a RHP with a single jump, defined on the $m$-independent, closed contour $\gamma_{0t}$.
 In Section \ref{sec:rhp_perturb}, we derive a perturbative solution to this RHP for large positive $m$, and in Section \ref{sec:extract_asymp} we extract the asymptotics of the corresponding solution of $q\Psix$ as $t\rightarrow 0$, yielding a proof of Theorem \ref{thm:generic_asymp_zero}.

 In Section \ref{sec:reducible_rhp}, we handle the non-generic case, when the monodromy coordinates lie on the line $\widetilde{\mathcal{L}}_2^\infty$, and prove Proposition \ref{prop:asymptotics_lineLd2i} and Corollary \ref{coro:intersectionanalytic}.